Please ensure Javascript is enabled for purposes of website accessibility

 What is an FHA loan?

-An FHA loan is a government-backed loan that helps those who may not afford or qualify for a conventional mortgage.
-These tend to have lower income and credit score requirements -- lenders may accept applications for FICO® scores as low as 580.
-Plus, FHA loans allow borrowers to pay as little as 3.5% down depending on their creditworthiness.
+An FHA loan is a government-backed mortgage loan that helps those who may not be able to afford a larger down payment or otherwise qualify for a conventional mortgage.
+These tend to have lower income and credit score requirements -- lenders generally accept applications with FICO® Scores as low as 580.
+Plus, FHA loans allow borrowers to pay as little as 3.5% down, depending on their creditworthiness.
 Additionally, part or all of a borrower's down payment can come from generous family, friends, employers, or charities in the form of a down payment gift.

 Borrowers will need to pay for FHA mortgage insurance regardless of their down payment amount.
-This entails paying both an up-front premium and a monthly premium.
-The up-front premium is 1.75% of the base loan amount.
-The monthly premium is based on factors such as your loan amount and terms.
+This entails paying both an upfront premium and a monthly premium.
+The upfront premium is 1.75% of the base loan amount.
+The monthly premium is based on factors such as your loan amount and terms, but can range from 0.15% to 0.75% of your loan amount.
+This figure is then divided into 12 monthly payments and included in your mortgage payment.

 You'll also want to decide which mortgage term is best for you.
 FHA loans can be repaid over 15 or 30 years.
-Both terms come with fixed rates, so your interest rate and thus your monthly payment will never change.
+Both terms come with fixed rates, so your interest rate, and thus your monthly principal and interest payment, will never change.

 How to find the best FHA mortgage rates

-To get the best mortgage rates for an FHA loan, you'll need to shop lenders that are approved by the Federal Housing Administration.
-These are the only lenders that offer FHA loans.
+To get the best mortgage rates for an FHA loan, you'll need to shop FHA lenders that are approved by the Federal Housing Administration.
+These are the only mortgage lenders that offer FHA loans.

 There are some important steps you should take before applying for a mortgage.
 These include figuring out how much house you can afford and making sure you meet lenders' requirements.